Dr Daniel Edmiston

 My current research engages with questions across these areas, through the following projects:

-Considerable shifts in the depth and socio-demographic composition of UK poverty are not currently captured by dominant methods of poverty measurement across central government or academia.
+Considerable shifts in the depth and socio-demographic composition of UK poverty are not currently captured by dominant methods of poverty measurement across central government.
 Funded by a British Academy/Wolfson Fellowship, this project explores the changing significance of deep poverty in the UK and the varying ways in which it is distinct from the more general challenges of life on a low income.
-Drawing on a mixed methods longitudinal design, this project will generate a necessary evidence base on the extent, causes and consequences of deep poverty.
+Drawing on a mixed methods longitudinal design, this project will generate a new evidence base on the extent, causes and consequences of deep poverty.

 Welfare at a (Social) Distance: Accessing social security and employment support during the COVID-19 crisis and its aftermath